uosq/lbox-projectile-aimbot/README.md

 ### This script is a work in progress!

-Most settings of the aimbot are configured on lbox menu (ignore cloaked, bonked, aim fov, aim key, etc)
+The only setting that you gotta configure in the Lmaobox menu is the aim key!

 If LMAOBOX's projectile aimbot is enabled, this script will be disabled when using a projectile weapon :) (we dont need 2 aimbots running at the same time, do we?)